Olaniran-Damilare/Damy/README.md

-**XYZ STORES** need are seeking assistance in  understanding their transactions in each segments and on each product.
+**XYZ STORES** needs assistance in  understanding their transactions in each segments and on each product for the transaction year 2014.
-They need assistance in knowing what products and which segment made the highest sales  for the transaction year 2014.
+Kindly help deterine which products and which segment made the highest sales  for the transaction year 2014.

 Kindly analyze the following: